Poincar\'e inequalities in quasihyperbolic boundary condition domains: Introduction

 A proper subclass of quasihyperbolic boundary condition domains is formed by John domains, but domains in the former class allow narrow gaps which can destroy the John condition \eqref{eq:John}, \cite[Example 2.26]{GM}.
 This kind of effect implies that a $(p,p)$-Poincar\'e inequality fails to hold for small values of $p$, whereas the domain does support the $(p,p)$-Poincare inequality for large enough $p$.

-A $(q,p)$-Poincar\'e inequality is valid in a $\beta$-quasihyperbolic boundary condition domain, if $n-n\beta <q=p<\infty$, see \cite[Theorem 1.4]{KOT}, and also \cite[Remark 7.11]{H}; and if $n-n\beta <p\le q < \beta np/(n-p) $, whenever $p<n$, \cite[Theorem 1.5]{KOT}, \cite[Theorem 1.4]{H-S}.
-It is shown in \cite[Example 5.5]{KOT} that if $1\le p<n-n\beta$, there exists $\beta$-quasihyperbolic boundary condition domains which do not support the $(p,p)$-Poincar\'e inequality.
-We remark that $\beta$-quasihyperbolic boundary condition domains support $(1,p)$-Poincar\'e inequality for all $p >n-n\beta$ by H\"older's inequality while John domains support $(1,p)$-Poincar\'e inequality for all $1\leq p<\infty$.
-The question one may ask is, what can be said about the validity of $(q,p)$-Poincar\'e inequalities in the case $1\le q < \min \{n-n\beta, p\}$.
+A $(q,p)$-Poincar\'e inequality is valid in a $\beta$-quasihyperbolic boundary condition domain, if $n-n\beta <q=p<\infty$, see \cite[Theorem 1.4]{KOT}, and also \cite[Remark 7.11]{H}; and if $n-nb <p\le q < b np/(n-p) $, whenever $p<n$ and $b=2\beta/(1+\beta)$ \cite[Theorem 1]{JK}; see also \cite[Theorem 1.5]{KOT}, \cite[Theorem 1.4]{H-S}.
+It is shown in \cite{JK} that if $1\le p<n-nb$, then there exist $\beta$-quasihyperbolic boundary condition domains which do not support the $(p,p)$-Poincar\'e inequality.
+We remark that $\beta$-quasihyperbolic boundary condition domains support $(1,p)$-Poincar\'e inequality for all $p >n-nb$ by H\"older's inequality while John domains support $(1,p)$-Poincar\'e inequality for all $1\leq p<\infty$.
+The question one may ask is, what can be said about the validity of $(q,p)$-Poincar\'e inequalities in the case $1\le q < \min \{n-n b, p\}$.

 Poincar\'e inequalities, \eqref{poincare}, in the case $1\leq q <p$ have been considered on general domains, e.g., in \cite[Section 6.4]{M}, see also \cite{HH-S} and the $(1,p)$-case in \cite{HH-SV}.
 Maz'ya~\cite{M}, Theorem 6.4.3/2 on p.
 344, gives a characterization for domains which support \eqref{poincare} when $q<p$.
 In addition, this class of domains characterizes certain compact embeddings, see Theorem 6.8.2/2 on p.
 376 \cite{M} for more details.
-Maz'ya presents also applications to the Neumann problems for strongly elliptic operators in domains which characterize \eqref{poincare} with $p=2$ and $1\le q < 2$, cf. Section 6.10.1.
+Maz'ya presents also applications to the Neumann problems for strongly elliptic operators in domains which characterize \eqref{poincare} with $p=2$ and $1<q\le 2$, cf. Section 6.10.1.
 We shall discuss applications in Section~\ref{sect:appls}.